Skip to content

 Any significant work passes through three phases: planning, execution, and reflection.
 We determine what we want to achieve, do the work, and verify whether we completed our objectives and how to improve our process.
 Within software engineering, we commonly refer to this cycle as a Sprint.

 Sprints offer a stable framework for us to complete our work.
 By coordinating and planning our tasks for the next weeks, we can concentrate on executing them with minimal distractions.
 Pivoting our attention across unexpected tasks leads to costly context changes, and we run the risk of hindering progress by becoming overly reactionary.
-This becomes urally, immediate and urgent issues warrant attention.
-If we observe metrics or reports that present potentially critical problems, we put our work aside and ensure our customers can continue using our software.
-However, non-severe customer feedback should not interfere with our current progress and can be included in our next sprint cycle's planning.
+This becomes especially costly when other people depend on our work, as we effectively stall development across teams.

 Naturally, immediate and urgent issues warrant attention.
 If we observe metrics or reports that present potentially critical problems, we put our work aside and ensure our customers can continue using our software.
 However, non-severe customer feedback should not interfere with our current progress and can be included in our next sprint cycle's planning.